Tarlac Agricultural University

-The Tarlac Agricultural University (TAU), formerly the Tarlac College of Agriculture, is a public university in the province of Tarlac, Philippines.
+Tarlac Agricultural University (TAU), formerly the Tarlac College of Agriculture, is a public university in the province of Tarlac, Philippines.
 It is mandated to provide professional, technical and instruction for special purposes and to promote research extension services and progressive leadership in agriculture, agricultural education, home technology and other related fields.
 Its main campus is located in Malacampa, Camiling, Tarlac.

 TCA derives its legal mandate as an autonomous state agricultural college from Presidential Decree (PD) 609 dated December 18, 1974 which officially terminated its merger with the Tarlac College of Technology, now Tarlac State University (TSU).
 As highlighted in PD 609, TCA is mandated to undertake instruction, research and extension including production programs in agriculture, agricultural engineering, veterinary science, forestry and natural resources management in Central Luzon.

-The college was converted into a state university, the Tarlac Agricultural University, on May 10, 2016 by virtue of Republic Act No. 10800.
+The college was converted into a state university, the Tarlac Agricultural University, on May 10, 2016, by virtue of Republic Act No. 10800.

 History

 The Tarlac College of Agriculture was established in 1944 as Camiling Boys/Girls High School.
 It started with 368 students, 13 faculty members and a school principal.
 But it stopped operation in December 1944 and resumed after the Liberation as Tarlac High School, Camiling Branch.
 The reopening of the school was a response to the clamor of parents whose children stopped schooling during the war years and the difficulty of traveling from Camiling to Tarlac.

-On July 6, 1945 Municipal Resolution No. 34 created the Camiling Vocational Agriculture School (CVAS) replacing Tarlac High School, Camiling Branch.
+On July 6, 1945, Municipal Resolution No. 34 created the Camiling Vocational Agriculture School (CVAS) replacing Tarlac High School, Camiling Branch.
 That it focused on vocational agriculture was considered a means to hasten the economic recovery of the town from the ravages of the war.
 CVAS had 534 students and 13 faculty.
 From 1945 to 1948, the school offered two curricula – the general academic to enable the former students to graduate and the agriculture curriculum for the first year and second year.
 On September 26, 1946, the school was renamed Camiling Rural High School (CRHS).
 In 1948, the general curriculum was phased out.